-The SEAT Ibiza is attractive to look at and good to drive.
-SEAT’s supermini also shares its mechanicals with the excellent Volkswagen Polo
+The facelifted SEAT Ibiza is attractive to look at and good to drive.
+It also shares its mechanicals with the excellent VW Polo

 However, where the Polo has gone for subtle, classy looks, the SEAT Ibiza was designed by Lamborghini's former head of design and offers a smattering of Latin flare.
 The Peugeot 208 and Ford Fiesta-rivaling hatchback is available as a five-door only, three-door SC model, or a spacious ST estate.

 SEAT offers five trim-levels across the Ibiza range, kicking off with the entry level S. This progresses to the mid-range SE and Toca models, and finishes with the range-topping sporty FR model.
 For buyers wanting more of a driver-focused car SEAT also makes the 178bhp Ibiza Cupra model, which is available as either a three or five-door.

 The SEAT Ibiza S is quite basic, and is free of features such as alloy wheels.
 However, air-conditioning is available as an option.
-Move up through the range though, and higher-end cars come with standard kit such as Bluetooth technology, sat-nav, and a Micro-SD card slot for music storage.
+Move up through the range though, and higher-end cars come with standard kit such as Bluetooth technology, sat-nav, and Apple CarPlay.

-In addition to head-turning looks and good value, the SEAT Ibiza also comes with a range of strong petrol and diesel engines sourced from the wider Volkswagen Group.
-The smallest engine in the Ibiza line-up is a 1.2-litre 12v with 68bhp, while the quickest non-Cupra variant is the 2.0-litre 141bhp TDI, which is only available in the FR model.
+In addition to head-turning looks and good value, the SEAT Ibiza also comes with a new range of strong petrol and diesel engines sourced from the wider Volkswagen Group.
+A new batch of 1.0-litre three-cylinder petrol engines have been added, while the diesels engines are now even more efficient.

-Some buyers will find the Ibiza's suspension a little firm, but SEAT softened it as part of its 2015 updates to take the edge off the firmness.
+Some buyers will find the Ibiza's suspension a little harsh, but SEAT softened it as part of its 2015 updates to take the edge off the firmness.
 If, however, a softer ride takes priority, then it's better to opt for the Polo.